blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 ---------
 Inserts an element in the middle of a sequence.

-.. ocv:cfunction:: char* cvSeqInsert(  CvSeq* seq, int beforeIndex, void* element=NULL )
+.. ocv:cfunction:: schar* cvSeqInsert( CvSeq* seq, int before_index, const void* element=NULL )

     :param seq: Sequence

-    :param beforeIndex: Index before which the element is inserted.
+    :param before_index: Index before which the element is inserted.
 Inserting before 0 (the minimal allowed value of the parameter) is equal to  :ocv:cfunc:`SeqPushFront`  and inserting before  ``seq->total``  (the maximal allowed value of the parameter) is equal to  :ocv:cfunc:`SeqPush` .

     :param element: Inserted element

 The function shifts the sequence elements from the inserted position to the nearest end of the sequence and copies the ``element`` content there if the pointer is not NULL.
 The function returns a pointer to the inserted element.